- Feature Links

 She is currently the City Liaison to the Bisbee Police and Fire Advisory Committee.
 She has also served on the Evergreen Cemetery Committee, the ADA Committee, SEAGO, Advisor to the Youth Council, Judicial Selection Committee and BPD review board.

 After graduation, Anna married her high school sweetheart, Robert.
 They have two wonderful children.
-Lisa holds a Bachelor's degree in Criminal Justice Administration with a minor in Forensic Psychology and Justin is with the Cochise County Sheriff's Dept. and is also an EMT.
+Lisa holds a Bachelor's degree in Criminal Justice Administration with a minor in Forensic Psychology and Robert Justin is with the Bisbee Fire Department as an Firefighter/EMT.
 He completed the Fire Science Technology Program at Cochise College while he was a senior in high school and was in the Administration of Justice Program after.
 Anna and Robert are extremely proud of them.

 Anna’s family has served Bisbee for a long time, and in many ways.
 “My roots in Bisbee run deep, as my family has been here since the early 1900’s.
 Our family has served this community in numerous ways.
 My uncle, Mike Garcia, was an Alderman in the 1970’s, and my father, Ruben, was serving his second term as Council Member when he passed away.
 My family and I remain deeply committed to this community.”